Mind Your Models

 I catch clients all the time in illusory models about any topic under the sun.
 People often explain to me where they rank on a certain scale—a scale that doesn't exist in the realm of reality.
 The proposed scale could be their family mythology, or some lineup of a random population like the people they graduated with, or a cultural concept of beauty or strength or success—you name it.
 But the illusory ranking in their mind, treated as real, keeps them perpetually believing they fall short—and this affects how big they live, how much they accomplish, how peaceful they feel (I could go on).

 Many of the identities we posit function as models, and these may or may not be useful—they may be helpful and harmful by turns.
 By identities, I mean single mother, or sober alcoholic, or someone living with chronic disease, or the black sheep of the family, or the one who just can't get it together financially.
 If thinking about some shared challenges and concerns of, say, single mothers helps you to feel validated and supported and connects you to a group of amazing women making more happen than they ever imagined in their wildest dreams—you're connecting well to a useful model.
 If you reach for it when things get hard and it makes you feel sorry for yourself and believe that life is against you and you're all alone doing a bad job while your children are getting a shoddy deal—then you're turning that model against yourself.
 It's just a model.
-There are many, many moments when “single mother” has no relevance to you, it's not who you are, and you don't need to refer to your set of beliefs about (or your model about) that identity.
+There are many, many moments when single mother (or your identity of choice) has no relevance to you, it's not who you are, and you don't need to refer to your set of beliefs about (or your model about) that identity.
 In fact, if you don't refer to it, you can just show up right here, right now for whatever's happening, whatever life is asking of you, and you can locate all that supports you in meeting the task at hand.

 I challenge you to notice the models you're operating from.
 Bring them to consciousness.
 And don't throw out any babies in some major dumping of bathwater!
 Notice where your models serve you, and notice where they don't.
 See if you can find alternate models for any given concept or situation, and get curious about what else changes when the model changes—your perceptions, your sense of possibility, how you feel about yourself.
 It's fun to play with, and the difference it makes can be none too subtle.
 I know someone who was calling himself a dropout when he had decided for very good reasons to take time off to do some very important exploring involving travel and learning about topics he cares about and having experiences that spark his curiosity and harness his sense of adventure.
 If the model says you must go to college and you must get in and out in the four years that follow high school, I guess he really is a dropout and should rightfully feel like a loser.
 But in a different model, he's the intrepid explorer on a fabulous journey the rest of us may envy, well on his way to learning what he's doing on this planet.